The Olympia Brown and Max Kapp Award

 An award of $2,500 is made to a ministerial student who, in addition to meeting the requirements for general financial aid, chooses to submit as part of their general financial application a paper, sermon, or other special project on some aspect of Universalism.
 Entries are evaluated by an outside reader.

 The Ministerial Credentialing Office has limited scholarship funds available to students enrolled full-time or at least half time in a Masters of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.
 Candidate status is required.
-Deadline for receipt of financial applications each year is April 15th.
+Deadline for receipt of financial applications each year is on or around April 15th.
 Applicants for financial aid are automatically considered for scholarships and no additional material is required, except where noted.

 In addition, priority is given those grantees that have demonstrated outstanding ministerial ability secondarily to students with the greatest financial need, especially persons of color.
 Grantees will be primarily citizens of the United States and Canada, and if they continue to excel in both academic and social performance may be eligible for additional scholarships.